opennms-forge/onms-k8s-poc/README.md

   --set-file dependencies.postgresql.ca_cert=jks/postgresql-ca.crt \
   apex1 ./opennms
 ```

+If you want to test connecting to Kafka with plain authentication (no SASL) and no TLS, you can add `-f kafka-plain.yaml` when you run Helm.

 Take a look at the documentation of [ingress-dns](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress-dns) for more information about how to use it, to avoid messing with `/etc/hosts`.